viters/docs/cookbook/permissions/workflows.md

 ## Final Tips

 This recipe covers one simple example of a workflow.
-As you move forward and created your own customer-tailored workflows, just remember:
+As you move forward and created your own custom-tailored workflows, just remember:

 - You could use any number of roles.
 - You could use any collection or relationally linked collections.